The Manufactured Home Buyers Guide

-- They come in three standard sizes: Single-wide, double-wide, or triple-wide.
+- They come in two standard sizes: Single-section and multi-section.

 Other home types

 Modular homes, like manufactured homes, are built in factories or off-site facilities.
-Unlike manufactured homes, they are usually larger and designed to look like stick-built homes.
-They are built on foundations, and comprised of many modules assembled on top of it.
+Unlike manufactured homes, they are usually larger and designed to look like stick-built homes. are built on permanent foundations like a basement or a crawl space, and comprised of many modules assembled on top of it.
 The possible configurations are limitless!
-Modular home builds can be very impressive, but they generally come with a pretty hefty price tag to match.
+Modular home builds can be very impressive, but they generally come at a higher price point than a manufactured home.

 Stick-built houses are probably what you think of, when you think of a house.
 They are built on-site, and as such can be subject to weather and climate conditions during the construction process.

 A tiny house is precisely what it sounds like.
 Ranging from 100-400 square feet, a tiny house is built to be minimalist and down to the essentials.
 For people who desire a simpler life, an efficient space, and a good reason to downsize their belongings, tiny homes are a trend that’s catching on.
 How do manufactured homes compare to other home types?